The holiday spirit: Tips for drinking in moderation this season

 - Track your progress on paper or in an app.

 - Switch to zero per cent alcohol beverages.
-The selection of non-alcoholic beer, wine and spirts is growing all the time.
+The selection of non-alcoholic beer, wine and spirts is growing rapidly.

 For some, stopping drinking suddenly can result in serious or even life-threatening withdrawal symptoms.
 Please consult your doctor or health-care provider for help.